(And How Can I Use it in a Digital Marketing Funnel)

 What is Relationship Marketing?

-Traditionally, the goal of marketing is to promote a product, service, or brand.
+Traditionally, marketing aims to promote a product, service, or brand.
 You use marketing to sell customers on the idea that they need your business, and if your ads are successful, you might get a sale.

 - Attract – find prime prospects